Get ready for Carrick’s St Patrick’s Day Parade

 Carrick Chamber of Commerce is appealing to all shops, pubs and hotels along the parade route to decorate their premises for the festivities.

-Please inform Carrick Chamber Office by email of your intention to enter a float or take part in the parade and send a short description of your business/community group/school/sports organisation/local group to info@carrickonshannon.ie
+Please inform Carrick Chamber Office by email of your intention to enter a float or take part in the parade and send a short description of your business/community group/school/sports organization/local group to info@carrickonshannon.ie

 Any queries call Monica, Marie or Aneta at Carrick Chamber Office 071 9622245 – Monday to Friday.